 Administering these exams is a complex and time-consuming process, and we require enough preparation time to secure the exam from instructors, book spaces, hire staff to invigilate, and arrange disability-related exam accommodations.
 Your support and cooperation is essential and appreciated.

 Students are expected to provide a letter to their instructors at the outset of the term that identifies their exam accommodations and the contact information for their Accessibility Advisor.
 Accommodations are determined by the student's Accessibility Advisor, who reviews the student's disability documentation.
 You are not authorized to adjust these accommodations unless academic standards are compromised.
 If you believe that implementing with academic accommodations listed in the letter will compromise the academic standards of your course, contact the Accessibility Advisor listed on the letter.

 Ideally, departments arrange for students to write accommodated exams within their own facilities.
-However, students requiring specialized services, equipment, or settings that cannot be reasonably provided by a department may arrange to write exams through Access & Diversity.
-In such cases Access & Diversity provides exam invigilation and implements the University's exam policies.
+However, students requiring specialized services, equipment, or settings that cannot be reasonably provided by a department may arrange to write exams through The Centre for Accessibility.
+In such cases The Centre for Accessibility provides exam invigilation and implements the University's exam policies.

-Students writing an exam at Access & Diversity need to reserve an Exam Booking at least 7 days before the exam date and at least 7 days before the final exam period begins.
+Students writing an exam at the Centre for Accessibility need to reserve an Exam Booking at least 7 days before the exam date and at least 7 days before the final exam period begins.
 For information about steps for students to follow please visit our student information page.

 As an instructor, you will receive an email notice one week in advance of the test date, with a link to log in to the online Exam Booking System using your Campus Wide Login (CWL).
 Please ensure that you:

 - Log in within 48 hours to review requests and provide us with exam details.

 - Upload your exam into the system (encrypted for security) or submit it in person to our office two or more days prior to the scheduled exam date or at least one week prior for exams that need to be in Braille.